socnetv/app/docs/roadmaps/roadmap_ui_graph_facade.md

 ## Optional Future Step (Not Part of WS2)

-If/when we want to reduce the “helper surface” between `Graph` and engines:
+~~If/when we want to reduce the “helper surface” between `Graph` and engines, introduce a small `GraphAccess` / `GraphSSSPContext` struct passed into the engine as a dependency.~~

-### Style B — Engine-Facing Context Object

-Idea:

-* Introduce a small `GraphAccess` / `GraphSSSPContext` struct that:

-  * exposes only what a specific engine needs
-  * is constructed by `Graph`
-  * is passed into the engine as a dependency

-Benefits:

-* fewer tiny forwarding methods on `Graph`
-* reduces the need for `friend`
-* clearer engine API boundary
-* simplifies unit testing of engines

-This is intentionally deferred until after WS2 stabilization and should be considered only when it produces clear maintenance wins without behavior/performance risk.
+**Delivered by WS3:** The concept above was realised differently.
+Rather than a `GraphAccess` context object passed from `Graph`, WS3 Phase 1 introduced `PerSourceScratch` — a self-contained per-source struct owned by `DistanceEngine` itself.
+WS3 Phase 2 extended this with `ThreadLocalState` for parallel execution.
+The `friend` relationship between `DistanceEngine` and `Graph` remains for now; narrowing it further is deferred to WS3 M2+.

 ---